 14 Foods You Had No Idea Could Give You Food Poisoning

 How to avoid food poisoning: The risk is relatively rare, but if you’re feeding little kids, the elderly, or anyone with a compromised immune system, cook the egg thoroughly to kill off any dangerous bacteria.
 Opt for hard-boiled, thoroughly scrambled, or over-well eggs.
 Another option, says Francisco Diez-Gonzalez, PhD, professor and director of the Center for Food Safety at the University of Georgia in Griffin, is pasteurized eggs.
-The U.S. Department of Agriculture has created Ask Karen, a service that allows you to submit questions about eggs, meat, and poultry and get a response any time of the day or night.
+The U.S. Department of Agriculture (USDA) has a service that allows you to submit questions about eggs, meat, and poultry and get a response any time of the day or night.

-How to avoid food poisoning: Bacteria can double every 20 minutes at room temperature; keep your food out of the danger zone—between 40 °F and 140 °F—until you’re ready to eat it.
+How to avoid food poisoning: Bacteria can double every 20 minutes at room temperature; keep your food out of the danger zone—between 40° F and 140° F—until you’re ready to eat it.
 If you left the chicken on your counter for more than two hours, you’re best off throwing it out.

 “Cut up the rotisserie chicken in pieces so they cool quickly to a safe temperature,” says Marianne H. Gravely, senior technical information specialist at the Food Safety and Inspection Service at the USDA.